angadsinghsandhu/Notes/University/Johns Hopkins/Sem 2/NLP-SSM/ReadMe.md

-# NLP : Salf-Supervised Model (EN.601.671) - Daniel Khashabi
+# NLP : Self-Supervised Model (EN.601.671) - Daniel Khashabi

 This is an advanced class for attenbased, self-supervided models for NLP.
 The course will cover the following topics:

+Topics include (not limited to):

-1. Self-Supervised Learning for NLP
+- Self-Supervised Learning for NLP
-2. Attention Models
+- Attention Models
-3. Transformers
+- Transformers
-4. BERT
+- BERT

 ## PreRequisites